HOLMS-lib/holms-lib.github.io/index.md

-# HOLMS - A HOL Light Library for Modal Systems
+# A HOL Light Library for Modal Systems

 To be done.